streamingfast/graph-improvement-proposals/gips/0009-arbitration-charter.md

 An alternate design that addresses the above issues would be to enforce the statute of limitations in the protocol smart contracts.
 A drawback of this approach, as before, is that it requires software changes and so is a heavier change.
 This approach may be explored in a future GIP.

 ## Data Availability
 An Arbitrator can only perform their job if they are able to reproduce the work of an Indexer.
-This requires access to data such as subgraph manifests or the body of a query, both of which are too large to store on-chain.
+This requires access to data such as subgraph manifests, Substreams packages, or the body of a query, both of which are too large to store on-chain.
 A Fisherman should have a built-in incentive to make sure this data is available so they can be awarded for a successful dispute.

 The proposed charter requires settling disputes where data is unavailable as a *Draw*.
 An alternative design would be to punish the Fisherman for submitting a dispute without making the data available.
 A drawback of this approach is that discovering files through the IPFS distributed hash table (DHT) is not 100% reliable and could introduce undue risk to the Fisherman.
 This might be mitigated by requiring the Fisherman to pin all necessary files to a specific IPFS node, but this feels overly centralized and brittle.